netscaler/netscaler-adc-metrics-exporter/README.md

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -----------------|--------------------
---target-nsip    | Provide the &lt;IP:port&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
+--target-nsip    | Provide the &lt;IP&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
 Agents like Prometheus will need to scrape this port of the container to collected metrics
 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
 --secure         | Option 'no' can be provided to collect metrics from Citrix ADC.
 Default: 'yes'.